 One of the most compelling scientific phenomena in sound healing is brainwave entrainment.
 Our brains naturally produce different brainwaves depending on our state of consciousness: alpha waves (relaxed, meditative state), beta waves (alert and focused), theta waves (deep relaxation or sleep), and delta waves (deep sleep).

 When we listen to certain frequencies, such as binaural beats or tones at specific frequencies, our brains can “entrain” to those frequencies, synchronizing with the sound.
 This process is called brainwave entrainment.
-For example, listening to binaural beats at 7.83 Hz, which corresponds to the Earth’s natural frequency (Schumann resonance), can promote relaxation and healing.
-This can lead to states of deep meditation, stress relief, and mental clarity.
+For example, listening to binaural beats at 7.83 Hz, which corresponds to the Earth’s natural frequency (Schumann resonance), can promote relaxation and healing as it invites brainwaves seen in states of deep meditation, stress relief, and mental clarity.

 Water and Cymatics

 Water is another key element when it comes to sound healing.
 Our bodies are composed of about 60% water, and it’s well-documented that water responds to sound vibrations.
-In fact, the field of cymatics explores how sound creates visible patterns in materials like water or sand.
+The field of cymatics explores how sound creates visible patterns in materials like water or sand.
 These intricate, geometric patterns that emerge from sound waves offer a visual representation of the effects sound has on our bodies.

 Sound healing offers a wide range of potential benefits.
 Research continues to explore its impact on everything from reducing stress and anxiety to improving immune function and pain management.
 Below are some of the areas where sound healing has shown promise: